nimdone/nimdone-88471/src/pages/index.md

         no_follow: false
         type: action
       - label: >-
           Our singular mission is to save you time.
-Search papers, select content, see slides.
+Search papers, Select content, see slides.
 It really is that easy!
         url: ''
         style: secondary